Have you heard of the Grey Man concept?

-The initial violence would be up front and then people would start dealing with problems after the shaking stopped.
-It would be similar with any other natural disasters I assume.
-Something like a regional war or an economic collapse or even pandemic would cause a different timeline but regardless of how long it took people to start feeling the effects of any crisis eventually your neighbors could be dealing with illnesses or injury, disruptions in food, safety concerns from looters or approaching military forces.
+The initial violence would be upfront and then people would start dealing with problems after the shaking stopped.
+It would be similar to any other natural disasters I assume.
+Something like a regional war or an economic collapse or even pandemic would cause a different timeline.
+Regardless of how long it took people to start feeling the effects of any crisis eventually your neighbors could be dealing with illnesses or injury, disruptions in food, safety concerns from looters or approaching military forces.

 There are many aspects to this and realistically how you act toward your neighbors and the situations you could face after a crisis could be the subject of a dozen articles but I will focus on this one viewpoint in this post.
 There is something to be said for charity and something else for self-preservation.
 If we were faced with a situation like above, what could you do to keep your family safe and your supplies that you have been storing up in your hands and not the hands of an angry mob?

-- I have said it before, but unless you live in an area where this is common (and there are lots of areas where it is) I wouldn’t be seen out at the Chili’s in your camouflage pants and Army boots.
+- I have said it before, but unless you live in an area where this is common (and there are lots of areas where it is) I wouldn’t be seen out at the Chili’s in your camouflage pants and army boots.
 Don’t get me wrong, I have these myself, but I save the camo for hunting season.
 Whenever I am hunting, there are thousands of other guys who look just like me and I blend in.
 Not necessarily at Chili’s but you get the point.

 The next part and probably the harder of the two to pull off would be after SHTF.
 How do you keep your supplies secret?
 How do you maintain OPSEC whenever everyone else is watching you simply because they have nothing else to do?

 Let’s say there wasn’t an EMP but the grid was taken down by terrorists.
 Every appliance still works, but the power simply isn’t coming through the wires anymore.
-Your electricity could at bare minimum provide conveniences like power for fans, ability to recharge batteries or enable entertainment devices.
+Your electricity could at a bare minimum provide conveniences like power for fans, ability to recharge batteries or enable entertainment devices.
 One of the prepper supplies I made sure I had was a giant roll of heavy black plastic.
-This has many uses, but one of them could be to black out my windows.
+This has many uses, but one of them could be to blackout my windows.
 At night, I could run electric and not draw attention.